 - You do not need to send anything to us — no transcript necessary, no minimum GPA, and no renewal process!

 - You need to be enrolled for at least half-time status for the spring semester at your college or university.
 We will contact your school directly in late fall to verify this.

-- Please notify us as soon as possible if you plan to study abroad, take a leave of absence, transfer to another school, or graduate early so we can plan accordingly.
+- Please notify us as soon as possible if you plan to study abroad or off-campus, take a leave of absence, transfer to another school, or graduate early so we can plan accordingly.

 - You have up to six years to receive a total of four scholarship checks.

 Keep us posted on updates or questions.
 Whether you are enrolled in school or on leave, we are always happy to hear from you.

 - Keep us updated on new contact information, changes in majors, transfer news, and plans for study abroad or leave of absence by sending the information to email@example.com.